-- We try to ensure that we have a variety of skills, knowledge and experience among our staff body, in order to enable us to support children in the best possible way.
+- We ensure that we have a variety of skills, knowledge and experience among our staff body, in order to enable us to support children in the best possible way.
 The SENDCo carries out annual appraisals with ISAs and will arrange training where required.
-The appraisal process is used to timetable ISAs and LSAs in a manner which utilises their training and areas of strength as well as providing opportunities for further development of knowledge and expertise.
-Training needs vary depending on the children on the SEND register as well as newly identified pupil needs. - The experience and training of ISAs and LSAs includes: Team Teach, Autism Education Training, Nessy Fingers, Fizzy Fingers, pre and post-teaching, Identiplay, Sensory Circuits, and Word Aware.
+The appraisal process is used to timetable ISAs in a manner which utilises their training and areas of strength as well as providing opportunities for further development of knowledge and expertise.
+Training needs vary depending on the children on the SEND register as well as newly identified pupil needs. - The experience and training of ISAs includes: Autism Education Training, Fizzy Fingers, pre and post-teaching, Sensory Circuits and Word Aware and ADHD training.